 A countywide, non-profit agency is short on volunteers to drive senior citizens to medical appointments.

-Senior Services’ transportation program “urgently” needs more drivers, said Melissa R. Tribelhorn, coordinator of volunteer recruitment for the agency.
-She added that due to the shortage of volunteers, “every week our program turns away 10, 15 or 20 seniors who call us for help.”
+Senior Services’ transportation program “urgently” needs more drivers, said Melissa R. Tribelhorn, who recruits volunteers for the agency.
+Due to the shortage of volunteers, “every week we turn away 10, 15 or 20 seniors who call us for help,” she said.

 Volunteers use their own vehicles but are reimbursed for mileage and any parking costs.
 They also are offered supplemental liability insurance and flexible schedules.